Plumb bob: Use

 Until the modern age, plumb bobs were used on most tall structures to provide vertical datum lines for the building measurements.
 A section of the scaffolding would hold a plumb line, which was centered over a datum mark on the floor.
 As the building proceeded upward, the plumb line would also be taken higher, still centered on the datum.
 Many cathedral spires, domes and towers still have brass datum marks inlaid into their floors, which signify the center of the structure above.

 A plumb bob and line alone can determine only a vertical reference.
 However, if they are mounted on a suitable scale the instrument may also be used as an inclinometer to measure angles to the vertical.

 Ancient Egyptians used a plumb line attached to the top outer part of a tool resembling a letter E; when placed against a wall, the plumb line would indicate a vertical line.
-An A-frame level with a plumb line hung from the vertex was also used to find horizontal; these were used in Europe until the mid–19th century.
+An archipendulum, an A-frame level with a plumb line hung from the vertex was also used to find horizontal; these were used in Europe until the mid–19th century.
 A variation of this tool has the plumb line hung from the top of an inverted T shape.

 The early skyscrapers used heavy plumb bobs, hung on wire in their elevator shafts.

 A plumb bob may be in a container of water (when conditions are above freezing temperatures), molasses, very viscous oils or other liquids to dampen any swinging movement, functioning as a shock absorber.